 In December, children can ride around Zürich with Samichlaus on the Märlitram, a delightful holiday tradition.
-Two angels and Samichlaus welcome your children on to the festively decorated tram and tell them stories during the 20 min ride around Zürich.
+Samichlaus and a few angels welcome your children onto the festively decorated tram and tell them stories (in German) during the 20 min ride around downtown Zürich.
 Children aged 4 to 10 years old are welcome, but no parents.
 Here’s everything you need to know about how to get tickets and enjoy the event.

-The tram leaves from a special tram stop at Bellevue, near this red booth.
+The tram ride starts and end at Zurich Bellevue, from a special tram stop at the south side of the Bellevue area, near this red booth.
 Arrive a few minutes before your tram is scheduled to leave and crowd around with the other kids.

 Kids line up to give their ticket to Samichlaus and hop on the tram.
 It goes fast, so if you want a pic, push to the front of all the other parents clicking away.

-The ride lasts 25 minutes, which is faster than you think.
+The ride lasts about 20 minutes, which goes faster than you think.
 You have enough time to wander around the Christmas market across the street, but probably not enough time to go get a coffee.
 When the kids come back, the angels dust their noses with glitter and help them out of the tram.
 The end.

 Getting there and parking